-This study was approved by the Ethical Faculty Medicine, Committee, of Universitas Indonesia (No: 850/UN2.F1/ETIK/2016).
-The research methods complied with the 1975 Helsinki Declaration, All human-related research techniques were executed in accordance with the ethical principles established by the responsible committee that supervised experimentation at both the human institutional and national levels.
+This study was approved by the Ethical Faculty Committee, of Medicine, Universitas Indonesia (No: 850/UN2.F1/ETIK/2016).
+The research methods complied with the 1975 Helsinki Declaration, All human-related research techniques were executed in accordance with the ethical principles established by the responsible committee that supervised human experimentation at both the institutional and national levels.